NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 ![StoryBoard2]({{site.baseurl}}/images/StoryBoard22.png)

-Above picture depectis how a user can sends/share a summary of all his/her transactions for the month, through email.
+Above picture depicts how a user can send/share a summary of all his/her transactions for the month through email.

 ## Design Principles